MrGrappleMan/Fynelium-LX/LXroot/tmp/FyneliumCoreSet/README.md

 Or run something in podman.
 You are all by yourself in this case.
 Prefer installing RPM package by GNOME Software over using RPM packages you manually download over the internet.
 Unlike LayeredPackages, LocalPackages do not get any updates.

-### Running Windows programs

-Although not providing a full fledged environment, Bottles and Lutris do the job well

 ### Running Android apps